binod1023/Covid-19-Data-Analysis/README.md

 Shows total covid cases and total death around the world

-Shows covid infection percentage and covid death percent by countries, date, and continent
+Shows covid infection percentage and covid death percent by countries, date, and continent.

 Perform analysis to show new vaccination rate by countries and date.